TreeAxeSun/memory-game/README.md

 5. If the cards don’t match, the open cards will pause for a while and then close again.
 6. Click and match cards until all cards are opened.
 7. When all the cards are paired up, the game is over with a message that shows “Congratulations”.
 8. Press Restart button if you want to do it again

+## Issues/Planed Changes/Roadmap

+The star icon next to the number of attempts is a display button for the difficulty that will be added in the next version.
+The difficulty selection feature is not yet implemented in this game.
+The next version will be also added a feature to represent the time the user has played.